Soap Opera Hopper Nicolas Coster

 (Nicolas Coster 1965 My Blood Runs Cold)

 Before World War II erupted in England, Coster attended a private school with a very young Elizabeth Taylor.
+He’s mentioned in an article about the eighth grade graduating class of Woodland Hills [a North Hollywood, California elementary school] in June 1947.
 In a lengthy interview with Santa Barbara: le site Francais, Coster described how he ended up living in the U.S. and beginning a career in acting:

 “I arrived as a very little boy in Canada, escaping what was to become the Second World War.
-My American mother brought her three children then to the USA where I stayed until 16.
+My American mother brought her three children [Nicolas, older brother Ian Coster, and younger sister Georgiana Coster] then to the USA where I stayed until 16.
 At 16 I went back to the UK to The Royal Academy of Dramatic Art and started my acting life.“

 By the early 1960’s, Nicolas Coster was well established in New York City, appearing on stage on and off-Broadway, and finding work in movies and television based out of New York.
 He co-starred in the comedy sci-fi TV movie Where’s Everett (1966) with Alan Alda, in Alda’s first made-for-television movie.

-Movie-going baby boomers and seniors might recall having seen Nicolas Coster in the mystery thriller My Blood Runs Cold (1965).
-His co-stars in My Blood Runs Cold were Troy Donahue, Joey Heatherton, Barry Sullivan, and John McCook (The Bold and the Beautiful) in his first feature film.
+Coster had a strong supporting role in the mystery thriller My Blood Runs Cold (1965).
+His My Blood Runs Cold co-stars were Troy Donahue, Joey Heatherton, Barry Sullivan, and John McCook (The Bold and the Beautiful) in his first feature film.

 Below, Nicolas Coster, Joey Heatherton, Troy Donahue, John McCook and Linda Meiklejohn are featured in a clip from My Blood Runs Cold.